 Some regulated brokers worldwide offer CFDs on rough rice.
 Customers deposit funds with the broker, which serve as margin.
-The advantage of CFDs is that trader can have exposure to rough rice prices without having to purchase shares, ETFs, futures or options.
+The advantage of CFDs is that investor can have exposure to rough rice prices without having to purchase shares, ETFs, futures or options.

 If you are looking to start trading rough rice and other agricultural commodities, here’s a list of regulated brokers available in to consider.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 One agricultural economist for the United States Department of Agriculture (USDA) believes that tightening world supplies could produce higher prices in the months and years ahead.
 He believes that poor weather conditions combined with diminishing global stocks could end the price slide for the commodity: